mer0x/docs.merox.dev/docs/blog/posts/media-stack.md

 # Deploying a Kubernetes-Based Media Server: A Comprehensive Guide

 For a long time, I've been on the hunt for a comprehensive and well-crafted tutorial to deploy a media server on my Kubernetes cluster.
 This media server stack includes Jellyfin, Radarr, Sonarr, Jackett, and qBittorrent.
-Let's briefly dive into what each component brings to our setup:
+Let's briefly dive into what each component brings to our setup

 !!! example
     Jellyfin: An open-source media system that provides a way to manage and stream your media library across various devices.<br>